Oct 29

 The Simit Has Landed

-New York Magazine reports two potentially earthshaking pieces of news.
-First: Istanbul baklava maker Gulluoglu has opened up a branch on the east side of Manhattan.
-Two: they are serving freshly-baked simits (“looking a little like the secret love child of the bagel and the street pretzel,” as the magazine describes them).
+New York magazine reports two potentially earthshaking pieces of news.
+First: Istanbul baklava maker Güllüoğlu has opened up a branch on the east side of Manhattan.
+Two: they are serving freshly baked simits (“looking a little like the secret love child of the bagel and the street pretzel,” as the magazine describes them).

-The fast food scene in Istanbul, over the last few years, has been overtaken by a number of chains selling freshly-baked simits.
+The fast food scene in Istanbul, over the last few years, has been overtaken by a number of chains selling freshly baked simits.
 But will the street-wise simit be able to take on the mighty bagel in its hometown?
 Is this only the start of what might soon be a campaign for global simit domination?
 As they say, if you can make it there, you can make it anywhere.

 (hat tip Bumpershine)